Azure/azure-sdk-for-java/AUTH.md

 1. Click **Add Users**, then find and select your application using the name you provided earlier, and click **Select**.
   <br/>![Add user](/media/auth/add-user.png)

-Now you have all the pieces to be able to authenticate your code without requiring an interactive login nor the need to manage access tokens.
+Now all the pieces are in place to enable authenticating your code without requiring an interactive login nor the need to manage access tokens.